aimms/how-to/Articles/189/189-using-calendars-in-aimms.rst

     :align: center

 As you can see, without any programming on dates, the format of the dates in the WebUI presentation changed.
-This is achieved, because the calendar timeslots are mapped onto date/time fields in the database.
+This is achieved because the calendar timeslots are mapped onto date/time fields in the database.

 Using current time
 ------------------